Disruption and recovery of the US domestic airline networks during the COVID-19 pandemic

-At the airline levels, previous studies have mainly focused on financial conditions during the COVID-19 pandemic.
+At the airline levels, previous studies have mainly focused on financial conditions during the pandemic.
 In general, airlines can cover only a few months of revenue loss due to high capital costs \citep{zhang2020exploring}.
 In fact, some airlines filed for bankruptcy during the pandemic, including Flybe, VA Australia, and Level Europe, among many others \citep{salman2020can, gossling2020pandemics, florido2021effects}.
 In emergent situations, governments generally are motivated to financially support airlines.
 This is so they can maintain network connectivity to protect economic activities and jobs in the aviation industry itself, as well as in related industries such as tourism \citep{merkert2013determinants, gossling2017subsidies, njoya2018understanding}.
 During normal economic times, airlines receive financial support from the private sector, like banks and investors; however, these supporters may have grown more cautious when aviation industry's future became uncertain \citep{truxal2020state}.
 This indicates that government support might be the only option for airlines.
-However, several studies have pointed out that this governmental support may prioritize specific airlines, which leads to concerns about competition among airlines \citep{akbar2020bargain, abate2020government}. \cite{kaffash2023us} pointed out that the business model of LCCs allows them to open new routes on a trial-and-error basis during the pandemic.
+However, several studies have pointed out that this governmental support may prioritize specific airlines, especially FSCs \citep{albers2020european}, which leads to concerns about competition among airlines \citep{akbar2020bargain, abate2020government}. \cite{kaffash2023us} pointed out that the business model of LCCs allows them to open new routes on a trial-and-error basis during the pandemic.
 However, the network dynamics of different airlines have been rarely explored and are largely unknown.